Your Complete Guide to Decaffeinated Tea

 How is Tea Decaffeinated?

-Out of these, the methods of decaffeination that are considered to be the most natural and safe are those that use water processing or carbon dioxide (CO2).
+Of these, the methods considered the most natural and safe are those that use water processing or carbon dioxide.

 With the Water Processing Method, caffeine is extracted from tea leaves when they are first soaked in hot water, then the water is filtered through a carbon filter to trap caffeine molecules.
 The filtered water still contains the tea’s flavours and oils, and this is then returned to the tea leaves to be reabsorbed.
-Water processed decaf tea is safe and natural, although some of the tea’s flavour may be lost when using this process.
+Water-processed decaf tea is considered safe and natural, although some flavour may be lost during the process.

-The Carbon Dioxide Method is a natural method of decaffeination, using the naturally occurring gas, carbon dioxide, combined with high pressure and temperature.
-Tea leaves are moistened with water, before being heated and having pressurised streams of CO2 forced through them.
-These conditions cause CO2 to become a solvent that bonds with the smaller caffeine molecules in the leaves, which is then filtered to extract the caffeine from the tea.
-The larger molecules carrying the tea’s flavour are retained, as well as a good percentage of its health-giving antioxidants.
+The Carbon Dioxide Method is also a natural method of decaffeination.
+It uses naturally occurring carbon dioxide combined with high pressure and temperature.
+Tea leaves are moistened with water, then heated and exposed to pressurised streams of carbon dioxide.
+These conditions cause the carbon dioxide to bond with the smaller caffeine molecules, which are then filtered out.
+The larger flavour-carrying molecules are retained, along with a good percentage of the tea’s antioxidants.

 Our Range of Decaffeinated Teas

-Tea-Direct has a wonderful selection of some of the best decaffeinated teas you will find in terms of quality, freshness and flavour.
-Our tasty decaf teas are produced safely, using naturally occurring CO2 combined with high pressure and temperature, to extract the caffeine without the use of any nasty chemicals.
-Extra care is taken to preserve the tea’s tannins whilst reducing the caffeine content, and by using the finest quality tea leaves, subtle flavours and characteristics may be retained.
+There is a wide range of high-quality decaffeinated teas available, selected for freshness, flavour and quality.
+These decaf teas are produced safely using naturally occurring carbon dioxide combined with high pressure and temperature, extracting the caffeine without the use of harsh chemicals.
+Care is taken to preserve the tea’s tannins while reducing caffeine content, helping the leaves retain their subtle flavours and characteristics.

 Decaffeinated English Breakfast Tea

-A full-bodied, luxury black tea made from flowery pekoe leaves.
-This flavoursome decaf English breakfast tea reveals light, floral flavours and delicious fruity notes.
-A great tea to drink at breakfast or at any time of the day or evening.
+A full-bodied luxury black tea made from flowery pekoe leaves.
+This flavoursome decaf English Breakfast tea reveals light floral flavours and delicious fruity notes.
+It is a great tea to drink at breakfast or at any time of the day or evening.

 “Really enjoying this tea, tasty and enjoyable.
 This is my second order and will continue to buy in the future.”